metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 You can query the Metabase authentication status using the `useMetabaseAuthStatus` hook.
 This is useful if you want to completely hide Metabase components when the user is not authenticated.

+This hook can only be used within components wrapped by `MetabaseProvider`.

 ```jsx
 const auth = useMetabaseAuthStatus()